-Regan Foust, PhD is the Director of Strategic Partnerships and a Research Scientist at the Children’s Data Network, a university-agency collaborative focused on the linkage of administrative data to inform children’s policies and programs.
+Regan is the Executive Director of the Children’s Data Network.
 An experienced researcher, project manager, and data translator, she works closely with data, research, and funding partners to pursue and communicate the CDN’s transdisciplinary research agenda, inform childrens’ programs/policies, and build the capacity of government agencies to make better use of their own data.
 Formerly, as Senior Manager, Data and Research for the Lucile Packard Foundation for Children’s Health, she managed kidsdata.org, guided development and implementation of child health and well-being initiatives, and stewarded strategic data and communication partnerships.
 She also comes with prior experience replicating effective youth development interventions and evaluating and improving child welfare and educational programs.
 Dr. Foust holds a doctorate in Educational Psychology from the University of Virginia and a B.A. in Psychology from U.C.
 Davis.